chrissobolewski/metagame/src/posts/2025-05-20-personal-website-on-11ty-github-pages.md

 - [6 Minutes to Build a Blog from Scratch with Eleventy](https://www.youtube.com/watch?v=kzf9A9tkkl4)
 - [Eleventy Crash Course by Jaydan Urwin](https://www.youtube.com/playlist?list=PLtLXFsdHI8JTwScHvB924dY3PNwNJjjuW)
 - [How to Make a Damn Website](https://lmnt.me/blog/how-to-make-a-damn-website.html) was a good refresher.
+- [Robb Knight’s blog](https://rknight.me/) was an inspiration for using 11ty and many blogging principles.
 - [GitHub AI Copilot in VS Code](https://github.com/features/copilot) deserves a shout-out too.
 Things like the default two-column view on the front page or dark mode in style.css were all vibe-coded with a few prompts.
 As much of an AI skeptic that I am, I have to admint that this is a great use-case for AI.